top of page

 The adjective 'brusque' is believed to have originated from the Italian word 'brusco,' which means 'rough' or 'abrupt.'
 This term is thought to be connected to the Old Provencal word 'brusc,' meaning 'rough' or 'crude.'
 Over time, 'brusque' made its way into the English language, describing a person or manner of speech that is abrupt, curt, or short, often indicating impatience, irritation, or rudeness.
 The etymology of 'brusque' underscores the idea of roughness and abruptness in communication, highlighting the sharp and direct nature of someone's speech or behavior when described as brusque.

-Quiz: Find the meaning of brusque
+Find the correct meaning of the adjective brusque:

 Try Again!